vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/removing-unused-pdxtypes.md

 ---
 date: 2020-04-28
-description: 'A short description of the blog post
+description: A short description of the blog post

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby